BabyPulmo/docs/submission/qa-prep.md

 # Q7 — “What happens when the AI is wrong?”

-The system assumes the AI will sometimes be wrong.
+The architecture is intentionally designed assuming the model will sometimes be wrong.

-That’s why uncertain inputs are rejected, severe cases are escalated automatically, and human CHWs stay in the loop.
+Uncertain inputs are rejected through confidence gating, and severe-risk cases are automatically escalated to human Community Health Workers with the original audio attached.

+The system behaves more like a smoke detector than an autonomous doctor — false positives are acceptable, but missed severe pediatric cases are not.

 ## Numbers / References